Skip to main content

 Profile: very-high-net-worth individual who wants EU access and an EU passport, with a controlled tax bill.

-How it works: Malta MEIN citizenship + Malta tax residency under the Global Residence Programme (GRP).
+How it works: Malta permanent residence via the MPRP + Malta tax residency under the Global Residence Programme (GRP).
+Note that the citizenship leg of this structure is no longer available — MEIN was repealed in July 2025 — so this delivers a residence position and a tax position, not an EU passport.
 Non-domiciled Maltese residents pay 15% flat tax on foreign-source income remitted to Malta; foreign income not remitted is untaxed.
 Minimum annual tax: EUR 15,000.
 Capital gains on non-Maltese assets are not taxable in Malta regardless of remittance.

 Structure 4: Portugal IFICI for qualifying professionals